MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

 > [!Note]
 > The default install location is `/Users/<username>`.

-## Reporting issues and feedback
+## Report CLI issues and feedback

-If you encounter any bugs with the tool, file an issue in the [Issues](https://github.com/Azure/azure-cli/issues) section of our GitHub repo.
+If you encounter any bugs with the tool, file an issue in the [Issues](https://github.com/Azure/azure-cli/issues) section of our GitHub repository.
-To provide feedback from the command line, try the `az feedback` command.
+To provide feedback from the command line, use the `az feedback` command.